willbehn/guess-the-commander/README.md

 # guess-the-commander

 ## About
-Guess a Magic: The Gathering commander based on different hints!
-The project uses SpringBoot for the backend and React for the frontend.
-The project is created for getting better at SpringBoot and for learning React, and is currently work in progress.
+This project is a work in progress created to improve my skills with SpringBoot and to learn React for the frontend.
+The goal is to create a fun and engaging game where players guess a Magic: The Gathering commander based on various hints.
+The project is using the scryfall card api for card data.

 ## Technologies Used